HankB/orvibo/README.md

 Orvibo S20 in Go (golang)

+The S20 has been discontinued and it seems the only units available are at high price.
+For this reason (and the fact that basic on/off functionality has been accomplished) no further effort will be put into this project.

 ## Warning

 This is my first significant Go project and I'm sure I have much to learn.
 In